Frequently Asked Questions

 How did you and Paul meet?

 We met in January 2010 at our church.
-He works there and was leading a class that I was enrolled in.
+He worked there and was leading a class that I was enrolled in.
 He was also the worship leader of the class and I was mesmerized by his guitar and his voice.
 I felt an almost-instant connection with him and we went on our first date a few weeks later.
 There was BBQ and blues music involved and the rest is history.
-We got engaged in June 2010 (which you can read about here) and we exchanged vows on May 7, 2011.
-It was the most beautiful day and we are loving life as newlyweds!
+We got engaged in June 2010 (which you can read about here) and we got married on May 7, 2011.
+We stuck around in Kansas City until the end of 2012 when we moved to Central Missouri.
+Here Paul is the Minister to Students and Worship Leader at our church.